DIGITAL IMAGING

 DR (Direct Radiography)

 With Direct Radiography (DR), the patient is placed on the table as usual, but from there on, the examination procedure is much different.
 A permanent receptor has replaced the conventional bucky, and as soon as the x-ray is terminated, the receptor immediately feeds the acquired digital information to the processing system (PC) without the need for cassette transport.
 Consequently, films can be taken as fast as the patient be positioned, dramatically reducing the length of the exam, resulting in increases in productivity by an order of magnitude.
-However, the extremely high cost of the image receptors, made only by a few manufacturers, has kept the acceptance level down to only the high-volume hospitals and imaging centers.
+However, until recently, the extremely high cost of the image receptors, made only by a few manufacturers, has kept the acceptance level down to only the high-volume hospitals and imaging centers.

 RATIONALE